-In virtual money, however, a node is a computer linked to a cryptocurrency network and may perform certain tasks such as producing, receiving, and moving data.
+In virtual money, however, a node is a computer linked to a cryptocurrency network and may perform certain tasks such as producing, receiving and moving data.

 Depending on the protocol, the explanation may differ.
 For example, a resident network might have a fax machine, three laptops, and a file server.
 The network in this scenario has five nodes, each with its own MAC address for identification.
-The term “node” is most commonly used in the blockchain industry.
+The term “node” is most commonly used in the Blockchain industry.

-Blockchain nodes are network stakeholders and their devices authorized to keep track of the distributed ledger and serve as communication hubs for various network tasks.
+Blockchain nodes are network stakeholders and their devices are authorized to keep track of the distributed ledger and serve as communication hubs for various network tasks.

-A blockchain node’s primary job is to confirm the legality of each subsequent batch of network transactions, known as blocks.
+A Blockchain node’s primary job is to confirm the legality of each subsequent batch of network transactions, known as blocks.
 In addition, allocating a unique identifier to each node in the network helps to distinguish a node from other nodes easily.

-A Proof-of-Work (PoW) blockchain, such as Bitcoin (BTC) or Monero (XMR), includes miners who are responsible for the following.
+A Proof-of-Work (PoW) Blockchain, such as Bitcoin (BTC) or Monero (XMR), includes miners who are responsible for the following.

-Only “full nodes” must store all blockchain transactions on their devices.
+Only “full nodes” must store all Blockchain transactions on their devices.
 These nodes are in charge of validating blocks and transactions.

 On the other hand, lightweight nodes have low storage requirements because they just need to download block headers to verify transactions.
 A block reward is not always included in either of these versions of a full node.